NEKuipers/webserv/README.md

 # webserv
-A 42 project which requires you to write a simple web server in C++
+A 42 project which requires you to write a non-blocking HTTP server in C++.